 6. Talk to your friends, family and colleagues

 Perhaps those you know have some great tips for reducing food waste and saving money on your shopping bill.

 Consider donating your unwanted food to a local food bank.
-To view a list of providers and contact details visit Help in Preston - food access.
+To view a list of providers and contact details visit Help in Preston - Food Support.